backdrop-contrib/backdrop-drush-extension/README.md

 compatibility layer, for now any untested (and possibly dangerous) commands are not allowed to be run within a Backdrop installation.

+As an alternative to Drush, you may like to consider using [Backdrop Console](https://github.com/backdrop-contrib/b), which has been built from the ground-up specifically for Backdrop.

 Installation
 ------------